RBdevelop/GoSon/README.md

 Convert Json to Go struct then output more concise JSON.

-Note: if possible to Concatenate JSON then convert could be a solution (*all things given )
+Note: if possible to Concatenate JSON then convert that could be a simpler solution (*all things given )